-Carole began her college education planning to be pre-med at St. Mary’s University, “but I found I am more of a generalist- enjoying the classical botany, genetics, ecology, anatomy and physiology.”
+Carole began her college education planning to be pre-med at Mt.
+St. Mary’s University, “but I found I am more of a generalist- enjoying the classical botany, genetics, ecology, anatomy and physiology.”
 Carole spent about 21 years teaching Biology and Anatomy & Physiology at the college level.
 Today, Carole teaches 9th grade biology and 11th/12th grade electives in Marine Biology and Anatomy and Physiology while also teaching part-time at a local community college.

 The Wondrous Connection Between Nature and Science

 “I remember many occasions looking for wildflowers and admiring a full moon with my Mom and searching for unique seashells with my Dad.
 I gravitated towards science because of my affinity for the natural world and the scientific methodology of problem solving.”